SINCE 1988, I HAVE BEEN ACTIVE IN THE WORLD OF ZINES…

 As a member of Youth Against Militarism (YAM), I was part of the editorial collective behind Free Association, a quarterly political zine written and edited by high school students.
 I was also contributing to my friends’ xeroxed fanzine Renegade Press.

 In 1992, I began publishing a zine called the J. Cruelty Catalog, together with a small group of friends.

 J. Cruelty lasted for a dozen issues, and was even featured in the Alt.Youth.Media exhibition at the New Museum of Contemporary Art (NYC).

 It was around this same time that I discovered Factsheet 5, a comprehensive review zine and social networking tool that predated (and prefigured) the advent of the World Wide Web.
 Through Factsheet 5, I was introduced to a global network of independent publishers who were trading zines back-and-forth through the mail.

 J Cruelty was followed by Paper, Scissors, Clocks —a much larger zine (136 pages!)– which was printed in an edition of 1,000 copies on newsprint.
-Between 1997 and 2001 I published three issues of Paper, Scissors, Clocks, which were distributed in Europe, the Americas, and New Zealand.
+Between 1997 and 2001 I published three issues of Paper, Scissors, Clocks, copies of which were distributed in Europe, the Americas, and New Zealand.

 In the year 2000, I received a grant which enabled me to publish Wipe Away My Eyes, a book-length zine “…about the size of a small phone book,” followed by a special 10th anniversary edition of the J. Cruelty Catalog.

 In 2004, I co-founded the annual Twin Cities Zine Fest with Gerald Prokop as a way of giving back to the community.
 Thirteen years later, the festival is still going strong.

 In 2013 –after an 11-year hiatus– I returned to zine-making with the art zine Meat Raffle.
 Three years later, I published another collection called Some Assembly Required.

 For many years, I was actively trading zines with people from all over the world.

 Many of these publications were produced in extremely limited quantities.
 I realized that this could be an important resource for researchers and scholars.